IWilboI/Employee-Trackinator/README.md

-## Employee Tracker ##
+## Employee-Trackinator ##
 Description
-Employee Tracker is a command-line application designed to help businesses manage their departments, roles, and employees.
+Employee-Trackinator is a command-line application designed to help businesses manage their departments, roles, and employees.
 With this tool, users can view, add, and update information about employees, roles, and departments in a PostgreSQL database.
 This application provides a simple interface for managing employee data and maintaining organizational structure.

 # Table of Contents #